DaveBackus/Data_Bootcamp/README.md

 ###Data Bootcamp

 Materials for a course about economic, financial, and business data.
-The course uses the Python programming language and is designed to give programming newbies programming experience and data skills.
+The course uses the Python programming language.
+It is designed to give programming newbies experience with modern software and exposure to fundamental data skills.
 Students with prior programming experience are also welcome.

 More information: